 We use a variety of indicators to measure how we are performing against our priority outcomes.
 The outstanding sundry debt indicator has been a concern during the year in relation to adult social care client debt and this has been monitored carefully.
-It is flagged as red as the debt exceeds the target level and a working group is in place to monitor and review processes and make efforts to reduce this level.
-All the indicators, together with a summary of our performance in 2022/2023, can be viewed here:
+The debt is within the target level and a working group is in place to monitor and review processes and make efforts to reduce this level.
+All the indicators are shown in the Final Financial Outturn report.